qpleple/cloudstack-client-generator/README.md

 Command line tool that fetches and parses the online reference for CloudStack API and generates the client class in PHP with in-code documentation.
 You can generate a client in any language (Java, python, C++, ObjectiveC, etc.) by adding class templates to the ``templates/`` directory.

-See https://github.com/qpleple/cloudstack-php-client for last generated.
+See https://github.com/qpleple/cloudstack-php-client for last PHP client generated.

 Description
 -----------